 Silent Hill, as you probably know, falls into that second category of survival horror – a genre I think it’s fair to say was first popularised by long-running franchise juggernaut Resident Evil.
 While I have a separate love/hate relationship with that series, why I specifically want to focus on Silent Hill is because it aims to tell a much more intimate story.
 It’s not necessarily about the evil forces you’re physically confronting but rather those we struggle with internally.
 Silent Hill 2, in particular, is predominantly an exploration of the main character’s psyche.
 It’s easy enough to grasp why people love conventional horror: by exposing the brain to fear in a controlled environment, we can enjoy a flood of adrenaline, endorphins, and dopamine.
 Basically, it feels good.
 Games like Silent Hill, on the other hand, take it a bit further I think.

 The demo I played opens with protagonist Harry Mason standing in an abandoned street.
 It’s snowing, there’s a thick fog as far as you can see, and his daughter Cheryl is missing.
-As you begin to explore the environment, it’s not long before spot a figure in the distance that looks exactly like the missing girl.
-Of course, you’re naturally inclined to chase after her, and this leads you to an alleyway where it’s immediately clear something is wrong.
-The fixed camera angles start to make you feel uncomfortable as you push forward; it gets darker, and you can hear sirens in the distance.
-The world is transforming around you to one of metal, rust, and blood.
+As you begin to explore the environment, it’s not long before you spot a figure in the distance that looks exactly like the missing girl.
+Of course, you’re naturally inclined to chase after her, and this leads you to an alleyway where it’s immediately clear that something is wrong.
+The fixed camera angles start to make you feel uncomfortable as you push forward – it gets darker, and you can hear sirens in the distance.
+The world starts transforming around you to one of metal, rust, and blood.
 Wait, is that a human corpse!?
-Before you know it, creatures overwhelm you, and you’re dead.
+Before you know it, creatures overwhelm you…and you’re dead.
 Or are you?
 You awake suddenly in a diner… Was it all just a bad dream?

-I think a good way to understand what made Silent Hill so successful is to take a closer look where it fell off the rails; because, sadly, the series never fully found its feet again after Team Silent, the original Japanese-lead development team, were disbanded and the games started being outsourced to external studios.
+I think a good way to understand what made Silent Hill so successful as a series is to take a closer look where it fell off the rails – because, sadly, the series never entirely found its feet again after Team Silent, the original Japanese-lead development team, were disbanded and the games started being outsourced to external studios.
 From its inception, Silent Hill was designed to have player’s question reality as well as their inner-selves – either directly or through the perspective of the game’s focal characters.
-While many of the games were built upon an underlining narrative involving cults, demons, and those directly affected by the mysterious town, and did it very well, it’s Silent Hill 2 which truly encapsulated the powerful storytelling potential of Silent Hill by using the town as a sort of purgatory without all the usual religious beats.
+While many of the games were built upon an underlining narrative involving cults, demons, and those directly affected by the mysterious town, and did it very well, it’s Silent Hill 2 which truly encapsulated the powerful storytelling potential of Silent Hill by using the town as a sort of purgatory without all the usual religious story beats.

 Of course, Silent Hill isn’t the first horror game built upon a metaphor like this, but it does arguably execute it better than any before it.
 While the concept itself might sound simple enough, the realisation and application of it is far from simple, and herein lies the issue with those games created by external studios.
 To better explain this, we just have to take a closer look at the now-appointed “mascot” of the series: Pyramid Head.
 Basically, this was a monster initially conceived as a manifestation of the guilt that James Sunderland was dealing with in Silent Hill 2.
 It was his personal antagonist, and as such, it did not appear in other Team Silent games.
-However, the moment the creative torch was passed onto someone else, it’s appeared in almost every game, film and comic since – and just because it looks cool.
+However, the moment the creative torch was passed onto someone else, it’s appeared in some form in basically every game, film and comic since – and for no reason other than it looks cool.

 What made the Team Silent era instalments so compelling is how perfectly they married atmosphere and storytelling.
 Everything you’d experience while playing was expertly crafted from the environments and the monsters to the music and sound effects.
 The games were far from flawless mechanically, suffering from many of the same issues games of that era faced, i.e. tank controls, clunky combat, etc. However, all the components, good and bad, worked together so well because of the powerful creative vision that drove the series.
 Like a flawed but beautiful work of art, it simply couldn’t be replicated, and that was the problem for those games which followed.
 It’s not that they weren’t scary or the stories weren’t interesting, it’s that they focused too hard on trying to replicate the franchise’s superficial elements.

 Unfortunately, this brief glimpse of genius may also be the last thing we’ll ever see of the franchise as Silent Hills was cancelled shortly after the relationship between Konami and Kojima soured.
-It’s been three years now, and the only Silent Hill related announcement we’ve seen in this time is for a pachinko machine.
-While it’s easy to place a concept on a pedestal and lament over what could or couldn’t have been, I do genuinely believe Silent Hills could have been a revolution, and not only for the series but horror games as a whole.
-There is no doubt that this teaser has had a resonating effect on the genre, but if there is one thing I can walk away with, it’s a sense of reaffirmation that Silent Hill isn’t just a shallow brand full of cheap thrills and more of the same, but something truly special with limitless potential.
+It’s been three years now, and the only Silent Hill related announcement we’ve seen since is for a pachinko machine.
+While it’s easy to place a concept on a pedestal and lament over what may have been, I do genuinely believe Silent Hills could have been a revolution, and not only for the series but horror games as a whole.
+There’s no doubt that this teaser has had a resonating effect on the genre, but if there is one thing I can walk away with, it’s a sense of reaffirmation that Silent Hill isn’t just a shallow brand full of cheap thrills and more of the same, but something truly special with limitless potential.